mcsrainbow/notes/git/git_best_practices.md

   feat:     new feature
   fix:      bug fix
   docs:     documentation only changes
-  style:    changes that do not affect the meaning of the code, eg: white-space, formatting, missing semi-colons, etc
+  style:    changes that do not affect the meaning of the code, e.g., white-space, formatting, missing semi-colons
   refactor: code change that neither fixes a bug nor adds a feature
   perf:     code change that improves performance
   test:     adding missing tests or correcting existing tests
-  build:    changes that affect the build system or external dependencies, eg: gulp, broccoli, npm
+  build:    changes that affect the build system or external dependencies, e.g., gulp, broccoli, npm
-  ci:       changes to our CI configuration files and scripts, eg: Travis, Circle, BrowserStack, SauceLabs
+  ci:       changes to our CI configuration files and scripts, e.g., Travis, Circle, BrowserStack, SauceLabs
   chore:    other changes that do not modify src or test files
   revert:   reverts a previous commit